Chapter 01

 See OPH actually do it.

 Same physics, different lens.
-The screen on the left is now the patch net at the current time slice — three body-patches Bi (with momentum arrows), three pair-patches Pij (the midpoint forces), and the loop-collar at the centroid (action holonomy phase eiΔS/ε).
+The screen on the left is the patch net at the current time slice: three body-patches Bi (with momentum arrows), three pair-patches Pij (the midpoint forces), and the loop-collar at the centroid (action holonomy phase eiΔS/ε).
 The four bars are the live components of the OPH mismatch functional ΦN.

 What you're seeing.
 The screen holds the patch net at the current time slice: three body-patches (colored discs with state arrows), three pair-patch edges (carrying the midpoint force), and the loop-collar at the centroid (showing the action holonomy phase e^(iΔS/ε)).
 The four bars are the Φ_N components.
 In Slow OPH mode each animation frame is one repair iteration — watch the position and momentum residuals decay to zero.
 The bulk on the right is the 2D motion reconstructed from those screen patches.